Daviess County, Indiana

 Daviess County /ˈdeɪviːz/ is a county in the U.S. state of Indiana.
 As of the 2020 United States census, the population was 33,381.
 The county seat is Washington.

 About 15% of the county's population is Amish of Swiss origin, as of 2017.

 History

 After the American Revolutionary War was settled, the fledgling nation created the Northwest Territory, tentatively divided into two counties.
 The area that would become the state of Indiana in 1816 was included in the original Knox County.
 As the area became more settled, Knox was partitioned into smaller counties, the last of which was the present-day Daviess, authorized on February 2, 1818.
 The boundaries of Daviess were reduced on December 21, 1818, by the formation of Owen County, and on January 17, 1820, by the formation of Martin County.
 It has retained its present boundary since 1820.

-Daviess County was named for Major Joseph Hamilton Daveiss, U.S. District Attorney for Kentucky, killed at the Battle of Tippecanoe in 1811.
+Daviess County was named for Major Joseph Hamilton Daveiss, U.S. district attorney for Kentucky, killed at the Battle of Tippecanoe in 1811.
+Daviess County shares its namesake with another nearby Daviess County in Kentucky.
+Both counties are in the Illinois-Indiana-Kentucky Tri-State Area.

 The earliest settlements were along the White River, which allowed crops and timber to be transported to distant markets.
 The northeast part of the county was heavily forested, and timber industry flourished in the first half of the nineteenth century.
-Daviess County shares its namesake with another nearby Daviess County in Kentucky.
-Both counties are in the Illinois-Indiana-Kentucky Tri-State Area.

 Geography

 The terrain of Daviess County is hilly, with its area completely devoted to agriculture or urban development.
-Its highest elevation (740 ft ASL) is a rise 1 mi NNE of Farlen.
-The county is drained by the White River flowing to the southwest, whose two main forks (East White and West White) come together at the county's SW corner.
-The county's west boundary is defined by the West White River's course and its south boundary is defined by the East White River's course; their confluence defines the county's corner point.
+Its highest elevation (740 ft ASL) is a rise 1 mi north-northeast of Farlen.
+The county is drained by the White River flowing to the southwest, whose two main forks (East White and West White) come together at the county's southwest corner.
+The county's west boundary is defined by the West White River's course and its southern boundary is defined by the East White River's course; their confluence defines the county's corner point.

-According to the 2010 census, Daviess County has a total area of 436.87 sqmi, of which 429.49 sqmi (or 98.31%) is land and 7.39 sqmi (or 1.69%) is water.
+According to the 2010 census, Daviess County has a total area of 436.87 sqmi, of which 429.49 sqmi, or 98.31%, is land and 7.39 sqmi, or 1.69%, is water.